Small Ship Adventure ARE A GREAT ALTERNATIVE

 Seven night cruises through the Kimberley aboard 36 passenger vessel.

-Cruises the Kimberley, Asia, Melanesia and Antarctica.
-Two ships carrying 120 plus passengers.
+Cruises the Kimberley, Asia, Melanesia, Pacific and Antarctica.

 Seven and 13 night itineraries aboard an 18 passenger ship with its own helipad.